raquo/Laminar/README.md

 #### MergeBus

-`EventBus` is great when your event source comes directly from _Laminar_'s own `EvenPropEmitter`, as shown above.
+`EventBus` is great when your event source comes directly from Laminar's own `EvenPropEmitter`, as shown above.
 But this Subject/Proxy-like concept has one more useful application, for which we have a special subclass: `MergeBus`.

 `XStream.merge(stream2, stream2, ...)` can merge a fixed set of streams into one stream that re-emits all of the events that are fired on each of the input streams.
 This is useful for simple cases when you know which streams you need to merge in advance, like in the code snippet with increment/decrement buttons in the "Event Transformations" section above.